victorbrandaoa/concorrente/go/csp.md

 ![CSP Process](csp_process.png)

-Multiple concurrent processes area llowed to synchronize (communicate via named sources and destinations) with each other by synchronizing their I/O. In the formal CSP language there are two commands that specify communication between two concurrently processes.
+Multiple concurrent processes are allowed to synchronize (communicate via named sources and destinations) with each other by synchronizing their I/O. In the formal CSP language there are two commands that specify communication between two concurrently processes.

 **!** for sending input to a process